Sabarimala Temple: Timings, History & Online Ticket Bookings

 Ravan was travelling to Lanka when the lords began to blast heavy winds in his face.
 The oppressive cold compelled Ravan to obey nature.
 Ravan asked the beggar, whom he spotted sitting on the corner of the street, to hold the Shivling while he was gone.
 Indeed, this beggar was in disguise for Lord Vishnu.

 Lord Vishnu handed the shiv linga to the earliest Ravan as a beggar.
-Ravan placed the Shiv linga on the earth, and it is now connected to the ground and immovable.
-That’s how Baijnath Temple was established.
+Ravan placed the Shiv linga on the earth, connecting it to the ground and making it immovable.
+That’s how they established Baijnath Temple.

 These astounding mysteries about the Baijnath Temple in Himachal Pradesh contribute to the temple’s mystique.